Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 I’ve been a martial artist for some thirty years now, practicing or dabbling in several different styles.
 My reason for doing so is that I like to learn: about different peoples, cultures, and ways of thinking.
 I find that fighting styles teach me all three.

 I have recently relocated, and the first places I looked for were martial arts dojos.
 My previous location had little diversity beyond the typical Taekwondo, Karate, and MMA gyms.
 I wanted something more cultural that would both improve my physicality and challenge me as well.
 I found one such place that did HEMA a.k.a Historical European Martial Arts.

 I had always regarded the term ‘martial arts’ as the native combat styles of a particular group, region, or people, regardless if it was Eastern or Western.
 And I had already done some Kendo and was familiar with some of those basics.
 So I signed up to do an Italian longsword style created by a 15th-century sword-dualist named Fiore dei Liberi.

 I had dabbled somewhat in some Euro sword fighting by myself in the past, but this was my first official immersion into one.
 I have been doing it for about eight months now, and I’ve already developed some insights into the different cultures of the Italian (and some other European styles by extension as some of the practitioners there had done German as well) and Japanese styles.

 No Mind vs. The Will to Survive

-The point to Fiore style of the sword was to win and survive duals and assassination attempts because that was the era he lived in.
-Murder was common place in Italian city-states where rival families constantly vied for power and prestige.
+The point of the Fiore style of the sword was to win and survive duals and assassination attempts because that was the era he lived in.
+Murder was commonplace in Italian city-states where rival families constantly vied for power and prestige.